isovera/isovera_tools/README.md

 SQL-GD Peforms a Drush sql-dump and creates the filename with the current branch, ISO 8601 date (YYYY-MM-DD) and short SHA-1 hash.

+A dump file created with this script will look something like this:

+<pre>backup/develop_2013-08-12_e970d31.sql</pre>

 * For brevity, it does not included time in the date component, instead it auto-increments if same filename already exists.
 * Currently, it assumes the existence of a backup/ directory at the same level as the web document root.